 If you follow the “YNAB Rules”, you will see improvement in your spending, spend less than you earn, and be ready to save for the future.
 The goal is to cover this month’s expenses with last month’s income.

 This process is called “aging your money”, where your money has to be at least 30 days old before you can spend it.

-Certain expenses will creep into your life and catch you off guard.
-You will also have certain months where you overspend in certain categories.
-By embracing this principle, you will be able to make necessary adjustments when you overspend or have unexpected expenses.
-Just move money from one category to another, and keep going.
+- Rule #3 is "Roll With The Punches."
+Certain expenses will catch you off guard.
+You'll also have certain months where you overspend in certain categories.
+When these things happen, YNAB encourages you to just move money from one category to another and keep going.
 Don’t let small setbacks get you off track - keep the momentum going!

 YNAB takes a simple approach to setting up your budget - just connect all of your accounts and start budgeting.
 All you need to know is how much you have right now, and how you plan to spend your money until you get paid again.

-When you apply the concept of “aging your money”, you won’t have to live like you’re living paycheck to paycheck.
+When you apply the concept of “aging your money,” you can begin to break the viscous cycle of living paycheck to paycheck.